saigontechnology/rn-base-project/README.md

 Please make sure to update tests as appropriate.
 This project follows the [all-contributors](https://github.com/saigon-technology/rn-base-project/graphs/contributors) specification.
 Contributions of any kind welcome!

+## About Us

+Welcome to Awesome Library!
+We're a small team of developers passionate about creating library that make people's lives easier.

+### Mission

+Our mission is to create the best library for implementing project stucture easily.
+We believe that everyone can benefit from tools that help them work smarter, not harder.
+We're committed to building an library that's easy to use, reliable, and affordable for everyone.

+### History

+My library was founded on Oct 2022 with the goal of making productivity library more accessible to everyone.
+Since then, we've been working tirelessly to improve the library and add new features.

+### Contact Us

+If you have any questions or feedback, we'd love to hear from you!
+You can reach us at reactnativeststeam@gmail.com

 ## License